 The pace is yours to set.
 Some clients come in ready to make changes quickly.
 Others need time just to talk about what has been weighing on them before they are ready to take action.
 Both approaches work.
 What does not work is doing nothing and hoping it gets better on its own.
 If depression has been hanging around for weeks or months, it is unlikely to leave without some intervention.

-Depression therapy in Simi Valley with me starts by getting a clear picture of what your life looks like right now.
+Depression therapy with me starts by getting a clear picture of what your life looks like right now.
 I ask about sleep, energy, appetite, relationships, and the things that used to bring you pleasure but no longer do.
 From there we work together to understand what is driving the depression and build a realistic plan to help you start feeling more like yourself.
 There is no script.
 Every session is shaped by what you need that day.

 Rough patches usually lift on their own when circumstances change.
 Depression tends to stick around even when things on paper look fine.
 If you have been feeling flat, tired, unmotivated, or disconnected for more than a couple of weeks and it is affecting your work, your relationships, or your ability to enjoy anything, that is worth exploring with a professional.
 You do not have to wait until it gets severe to reach out.